BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 And a provision in that act allowed for authoritative statements made by government, federal government health agencies to enter the market upon notice to FDA without having to go through their pre-approval process.

-Well, we filed a whole bunch of notices, and FDA waited and waited and waited and didn't respond, and finally did respond and said, nope, you can't make a single one of these because they all have to go through our prior significant scientific agreement standard approach.
+Well, we filed a whole bunch of notices and FDA waited and waited and waited and didn't respond and finally did respond and said, nope, you can't make a single one of these because they all have to go through our prior significant scientific agreement standard approach.

-The Congress intended the law, the FDA Modernization Act, to exempt uh claims from if they were made by the government itself.
+In other words, they had to go through that pre-approval process that Congress intended the law, the FDA Modernization Act, to exempt claims from if they were made by the government itself.

 But what year was the FDA Modernization Act passed?